 START AND FINISH:

-FACILITIES: Toilets will be provided.
+FACILITIES: Toilets.
 Room to leave bags.
-Please support the Museum cafe which will be providing a range of food and drinks.
+Please support the Museum pop-up cafe which will be providing a range of food and drinks throughout the event especially for us.

 DOGS: No dogs are allowed.